acutenoob/Graphene/README.md

-Moonlit Performance Enhancement Module (MPEM) → Graphene
+Graphene

 📖 Overview
-Notice: This mod has been permanently discontinued and rebranded as Graphene.
+Notice: MPEM mod has been permanently discontinued and rebranded as Graphene.
 All future development will continue under the new name.

 Graphene is a free, powerful optimization mod for Minecraft 1.19.4+ that fixes vanilla issues and significantly improves performance.